 The deal sending Bowa to Chicago was ill-fated for the Phillies.
 Included in the trade was 22-year old prospect and future Hall of Famer Ryne Sandberg.
 Bowa and Sandberg were traded for Ivan DeJesus.

-When he hung up his spikes, Larry Bowa held the MLB record for highest fielding percentage by a shortstop with at least 500 games played.
-He also owned National League career mark for most games at his position.
+At retirement, Bowa held the MLB record for the highest fielding percentage by a shortstop with at least 500 games played.
+He also held the NL career record for most games at shortstop.

-The switch-hitter batted .280 or better four times highlighted by a .305 campaign in 1975.
-A speedster, Bowa also swiped at least 20 bases in nine different seasons.
-The 1980 World Series champ finished with 2,191 career hits.
+Bowa batted .280 or better four times, including a .305 season in 1975.
+He stole 20 or more bases in nine seasons and finished with 2,191 career hits.

-Shown here a 1970 Topps baseball card signed by Bowa.
-The “Phillies Rookie Stars” edition marked the first time Bowa appeared in a Topps set.
+The image shows a 1970 Topps card signed by Bowa.
+It was his first appearance in a Topps set.